Innuendo

 Written by Queen

 From the Electronic Arts videogame, Queen: The eYe.
 A very interesting instrumental remix of the album version, with backing vocals retained.
-Drums and possibly the keyboards have been slighty remixed.
-Sounds very interesting, but a lot lighter than the album version.
+The drums and possibly the keyboards have been slightly remixed.
+It sounds very interesting, but a lot lighter than the album version.

 Don't Try So Hard (Album Version) 3:39